Focus is on more in-depth instruction on fundamentals and team play, while allowing for a little more competition.

 All 9 and 10 year olds will be required to attend a skills assessment .
 For 9 year olds, the skills assessment will be used to help us balance the Minor League teams by skill/talent level, along with school and 2017 team (where applicable).
 Buddy requests are not accepted in this division.
 For 10 year olds, the skills assessment will be used to determine whether their skills are better suited for the Majors or Minors.
 Highly skilled 8 year olds can request to be evaluated for Minor League consideration.
 No players under the age of "baseball 8" will be considered for Minors.

-Consistent with all youth sports leagues in town, players stay on the same team until they graduate from the division.
-Although this is typically only two years on the same team, consistent feedback over the years from families is that it promotes sense of team and helps build long lasting friendships.
+Consistent with other youth sports leagues in town, players remain on the same team until they graduate from the division - - as opposed to kids changing teams and coaches each year.
+Although this is typically only two years on the same team, consistent feedback over the years from families is that this helps promote relationship building and teamwork concepts as players, coaches and families move through different experiences together.
+The Spring baseball season is usually 7 or 8 weeks long.

 Six-inning games.
 All kids must bat throughout the games (continuous batting order) and play a minimum of 4 innings in the field.